-The residency training program in the Department of Otolaryngology - Head and Neck Surgery accepts three residents per year into its five year program, for a total of 15 residents.
-During these five years, residents gain experience in the diagnosis and medical and surgical management of all types of patients.
+The residency training program in the Department of Otolaryngology - Head and Neck Surgery accepts four residents per year alternating with three residents per year into its program.
+During these five years, residents gain experience in the diagnosis, medical and surgical management of the full spectrum of otolaryngologic disease.
 A major advantage of our program is its variety of outstanding hospitals.
-The sponsoring institution is University Hospitals of Cleveland, Case Medical Center.
-This is a private tertiary care referral hospital that includes Rainbow Babies and Children's Hospital which is consistently ranked as one of the top children's hospitals in America.
-MetroHealth Medical Center is an outstanding county hospital providing care in all specialities including a level-1 trauma center.The Wade Park VA Hospital is our other major affiliated teaching hospital with a full range of up to date facilities.
-All hospitals are centrally located in University Circle and the near west side of Cleveland.
-No off-site rotations are needed.
+The sponsoring institution is University Hospitals of Cleveland, Case Medical Center (Level I Trauma).
+This is a private tertiary care referral hospital that includes Rainbow Babies and Children's Hospital, which is consistently ranked as one of the top children's hospitals in America.
+MetroHealth Medical Center is an outstanding county hospital providing care in all specialties and is also a busy Level I trauma center.The Wade Park VA Hospital is our other major affiliated teaching hospital with a full range of up-to-date facilities.
+All hospitals, except for MetroHealth, are centrally located near University Circle.
+MetroHealth is a short 15-minute drive away.

-Second-year residents are initially assigned to the services at University Hospitals of Cleveland, Rainbow Babies and Childrens Hospital, the Cleveland Veterans Affairs Medical Center (VAMC) and MetroHealth Medical Center.
-They are responsible for the supervised pre- and postoperative care of all Otolaryngology - Head and Neck surgery patients.
+Second-year residents are assigned to the services at University Hospitals of Cleveland, Rainbow Babies and Children’s Hospital, the Cleveland Veterans Affairs Medical Center (VAMC) and MetroHealth Medical Center.
+They are responsible for the pre- and postoperative care of all Otolaryngology - Head and Neck surgery patients.
 Other assignments include on-call duties and consultations, always in close contact with senior residents and faculty members.
-These experiences teach them to take good histories, perform complete physical examinations and understand the proper work-up and management of a variety of patients.
+These experiences teach them to take good histories, perform complete physical examinations and understand the proper work-up and management of a variety of ENT patients.

 1. Grand Rounds

-Every Wednesday mornings at 7 or 8 a.m.
+Once Monthly, Wednesday mornings at 7 a.m.

-2. Radiology Conference
+2. Pathology Conference

-3. Pathology Conference
+3. Radiology Conference